 This can include part-time or temporary work but you usually need to work at least 10 hours a week.

-The council might say you don't have worker status if you earn less than £155 per week.
-Get advice if this happens to you.
+The council might say you don't have worker status if you earn less than £162 per week before tax.
+Get advice if this happens.

 You usually keep your worker status for a time if you are: